-To establish staggered CJA membership terms, the Division CJA Panel will be divided into three groups, approximately equal in number.
-Attorneys admitted to membership on the CJA Panel will each serve for a term of at least three years, subject to the reappointment procedures set forth in this plan.
+To establish staggered CJA membership terms, the Division CJA Panel may be divided into three groups, approximately equal in number.
+Attorneys admitted to membership on the CJA Panel will each serve for a term of at least three years, subject to the reappointment procedures set forth in this District plan.
+Members of the CJA Panel shall serve at the pleasure of the Court.